-You may return to sexual activity when it is comfortable to do so, as long as you follow the standard hip precautions for at least 3 months.
-If you have questions, talk to your therapist.
+You may return to sexual activity when it is comfortable to do so, as long as you follow your hip precautions for at least 3 months.
+If you have questions, talk to your Occupational Therapist or Physiotherapist.
+You may request information regarding safe positions relating to your hip precautions.